Death toll from massive Haiti earthquake soars past 700

 The 7.2-magnitude earthquake struck Haiti at 8:29 a.m.
 Saturday.
 It was stronger, though centered farther from the capital, than the devastating 2010 earthquake that killed more than 220,000 people.
 Officials and witnesses said the southern and western areas of the country sustained devastating damage.

 Haiti's civil protection office reported at least 724 deaths, more than double the 304 reported the night before.
-At least 2,800 people were injured and nearly 7,000 people had been left homeless.
+At least 2,800 people have been injured and nearly 7,000 left homeless.

 The death toll is expected to rise amid reports that some neighborhoods, which authorities had yet to reach, had been leveled.